Tejhub/Library-Management-System/README.md

 ## Prerequisites

 It is good to have basic knowledge of HTML, CSS, PHP and MySQL to understand this project.
->We will use XAMP server as it has cross-platform support and we won't be needed to worry about the operating system support.
+>We will use XAMPP server as it has cross-platform support and we won't be needed to worry about the operating system support.
-Download and install suitable XAMP server from this link - https://www.apachefriends.org/download.html
+Download and install suitable XAMPP server from this link - https://www.apachefriends.org/download.html

 ## Setting up the environment